mugwomp93/GarlicOS_Customization/README.md

 <br>*Updated 2024-10-04 for parity with the Perfect overlay collections for RG35XX Plus/H/SP/2024 and other 640x480 devices.*
 <br><br>Note that there are no changes to the grids themselves:<br>
 <br>  - Improved DMG/GBP border shadow
-<br>  - Added additional border desiogns
+<br>  - Added additional border designs
 <br>  - Added no grid, no shadow, etc options for all borders
 <br>  - Restructured folders to make the choices easier to understand and navigate
 <br><br>DMG shadow comparison: